-- 63.1 Any colour pen can be used but not crayons or felt tips. - 63.2 Children in the Pre-Prep classes are encouraged to write freely and independently so emergent writing is accepted with very little correction. - 63.3 As far as possible, marking should be done during the work (over the child's shoulder) or when the piece of work is completed.
-It is ideal for the teacher and the assistant to move around the room marking and commenting whilst the children are still working. - 63.4 Some work, especially art and music will be verbally assessed and teachers should ensure that comments are constructive. - 63.5 Teachers will use feedback from marking to inform future targets for the child. - 63.6 Marking will celebrate success whenever possible in order to raise self-esteem and encourage all children to work to their full potential. - 63.7 Appropriate comments or prompt questions will be written in language that the child understands.
-This may assume comments being read to them for non-readers. - 63.8 Comments should be written neatly, using the same script that the children use (the approved Copthorne Prep School scripts) - 63.9 A particularly successful piece of work may be awarded with a star or sticker.
-If a child produces a particularly pleasing piece of work it may be either shown to the Head of the Pre-Prep, added to the 'WOW' board or be Star of the Week. - 63.10 Early writers will have the corrections made directly onto their writing to indicate spellings, capital letters, full stops and finger spaces.
-More able children will be asked to self-correct some mistakes. - 63.11 Children may be asked to correct and re-write incorrectly spelt high-frequency words at the end of the work.
+- 64.1 Green and purple are used for marking and children use pencils for their work. - 64.2 Children in the Pre-Prep classes are encouraged to write freely and independently so emergent writing is accepted with very little correction. - 64.3 As far as possible, marking should be done during the work as a collaborative process, when the piece of work is completed.
+It is ideal for the teacher and the assistant to move around the room marking and commenting whilst the children are still working. - 64.4 Some work, especially art and music will be verbally assessed and teachers should ensure that comments are constructive. - 64.5 Teachers will use feedback from marking to inform future targets for the child. - 64.6 Marking will celebrate success whenever possible in order to raise self-esteem and encourage all children to work to their full potential. - 64.7 Appropriate comments or prompt questions will be written in language that the child understands.
+This may assume comments being read to them for non-readers. - 64.8 Comments should be written neatly, using a legible script that the children can read and provides a good model. - 64.9 A particularly successful piece of work may be awarded with a star or sticker.
+If a child produces a particularly pleasing piece of work it may be either shown to the Head of the Pre-Prep, added to 'A Good Work' display board and it is celebrated in an assembly. - 64.10 Early writers will have the corrections made directly onto their writing to indicate spellings, capital letters, full stops and finger spaces.
+More able children will be asked to self-correct some mistakes. - 64.11 Children may be asked to correct and re-write incorrectly spelt high-frequency words at the end of the work.

-Children should be encouraged to complete corrections as soon as possible after completing the work. - 63.12 Unfinished work should be marked but it is important to establish why the work is unfinished and possibly comment on this. - 63.13 Golden ticks to show good aspects of English writing - 63.14 Marking is aimed at what is right as much as what is wrong.
+Children should be encouraged to complete corrections as soon as possible after completing the work. - 64.12 Unfinished work should be marked but it is important to establish why the work is unfinished and possibly comment on this. - 64.13 Golden ticks to show good aspects of English writing - 64.14 Marking is aimed at what is right as much as what is wrong.
 Children respond better to praise for their achievement rather than criticism of their shortcomings.

-64 Pre-Prep - Presentation Guidelines
+65 Pre-Prep - Presentation Guidelines

-- 64.1 In Year 1 and Year 2 children should write the day, date and month on pieces of written work.
-A digital format is acceptable in number work and science. - 64.2 If children need to colour a drawing etc in their books, they should only use coloured pencils, not felt tips. - 64.3 When children set out maths work, each number should be in a separate square and they should be taught to space out their work appropriately. - 64.4 Children should avoid leaving blank pages in a book. - 64.5 Children should at all times be expected and encouraged to do their best work and not accept sloppy or careless work. - 64.6 Work for display should be the children's best work, avoiding errors as far as possible. - 64.7 Children should be discouraged from over using rubbers. - 64.8 Children should be encouraged to take responsibility for their work and keep their books clean, tidy and safe. - 64.9 Children should work in pencil in their books and also for homework tasks.
+- 65.1 In Year 1 and Year 2 children should write the day, date and month on pieces of written work.
+A digital format is acceptable in number work and science. - 65.2 If children need to colour a drawing etc in their books, they should only use coloured pencils, not felt tips.

+- 65.3 When children set out maths work, each number should be in a separate square and they should be taught to space out their work appropriately. - 65.4 Children should avoid leaving blank pages in a book. - 65.5 Children should at all times be expected and encouraged to do their best work and not accept sloppy or careless work. - 65.6 Work for display should be the children's best work, avoiding errors as far as possible. - 65.7 Children should be discouraged from over using rubbers. - 65.8 Children should be encouraged to take responsibility for their work and keep their books clean, tidy and safe. - 65.9 Children should work in pencil in their books and also for homework tasks.

-65 Monitoring and Evaluation
+66 Monitoring and Evaluation